WiseGuru/Community-Digital-Garden-Docs/docs/deployment-guides/deploy-to-cloudflare.md

 And it's updated!
 Hoo-raaay!
 But if you haven't already, I *highly recommend* you check out my guide on [How to manually update packages for Digital Gardens](How%20to%20manually%20update%20packages%20for%20Digital%20Gardens).
 It covers instances where Dependabot finds a security vulnerability but can't fix it for you automatically.

-#### Custom Security Headers
+### Custom Security Headers
-Cloudflare allows you to install custom headers^[[Headers · Cloudflare Pages docs](https://developers.cloudflare.com/pages/platform/headers/)] on your site without much fuss.
+Cloudflare allows you to install custom headers[^12] on your site without much fuss.

 Installing security headers **critical**, as it improves your site's security and reduces the likelihood an attacker will use your site to hack your visitors. *Don't enable attackers*.